OEM+ Full LED Headlights — BMW 5 Series (F10/F11)

 Frequently Asked Questions

-Yes.
+Yes, on cars that have it.
 The factory self-leveling system remains fully functional — the internal LED drivers accept the ride-height signal from the car and adjust beam angle accordingly.
 Loading the trunk or carrying passengers won't blind oncoming traffic, and you won't see a leveling fault in iDrive.
+Halogen cars without factory leveling simply use the integrated manual adjusters.

 Yes.
 If your car has BMW's High Beam Assistant (camera-based automatic high/low switching), it continues to operate normally with these headlights — the switching signal from the camera module is recognised by the LED drivers and the high-beam LEDs respond instantly.